millermedeiros/Hasher/README.md

 This will delete all JS files inside the `dist` folder, merge/update/compress source files and copy the output to the `dist` folder.

-    and all
+    and deploy

-This will delete all files inside *dist* folder, run `ant compile` and generate documentation files.
+This will delete all files inside *dist* folder, is runs `ant compile` and generate documentation files.

 **IMPORTANT:** `dist` folder always contain the latest version, regular users should **not** need to run build task.